Bogu Stitching Information

 Stitch Length or Pitch (Sashi-Me)

 Refers to the actual length of each individual stitch, or in other words, the size of the interval the Futon is actually pierced by the needle and thread at the time of stitching.
-This varies depending on the individual Bogu and the stitching type, however, it is not something that is generally offered as a selectable option when purchasing a Bogu, as it is a choice which – for the sake of optimum durability – is best left to the experience of the craftsman.
 In a similar way to the stitch width generally, the tighter the stitch pitch, the thinner and stiffer the Futon becomes.

-Generally, machine-stitched Bogu uses a much tighter Sashi-me than hand-stitched Bogu, though our Bogu uses the special stitch pitch specialized by our main supplier - Zennihon Budogu - which uses a longer Sashi-me, providing extra flexibility and padding.
+Generally, machine-stitched Bogu uses a much tighter Sashi-me than hand-stitched Bogu.
 Hand-stitched Bogu almost exclusively uses the same interval for the Sashi-me, as for the Sashi-haba - in other words, in the case of Hand-stitched Bogu, the length of the stitches is almost always the same as the distance between the row of stitching (i.e. the Sashi-me of a 1.5 Bu Bogu set, will also be 1.5 Bu).

 Mendare Stitching